Chromium: Passivation

-Chromium metal left standing in air is passivated - it forms a thin, protective, surface layer of oxide.
-This layer has a spinel structure a few atomic layers thick; it is very dense and inhibits the diffusion of oxygen into the underlying metal.
-In contrast, iron forms a more porous oxide through which oxygen can migrate, causing continued rusting.
+Chromium metal in air is passivated: it forms a thin, protective surface layer of chromium oxide with the corundum structure.
 Passivation can be enhanced by short contact with oxidizing acids like nitric acid.
 Passivated chromium is stable against acids.
 Passivation can be removed with a strong reducing agent that destroys the protective oxide layer on the metal.
 Chromium metal treated in this way readily dissolves in weak acids.

+The surface chromia Cr2O3 scale, is adherent to the metal.
+In contrast, iron forms a more porous oxide which is weak and flakes easily and exposes fresh metal to the air, causing continued rusting.
+At room temperature, the chromia scale is a few atomic layers thick, growing in thickness by outward diffusion of metal ions across the scale.
+Above 950 °C volatile chromium trioxide CrO3 forms from the chromia scale, limiting the scale thickness and oxidation protection.

 Chromium, unlike iron and nickel, does not suffer from hydrogen embrittlement.
 However, it does suffer from nitrogen embrittlement, reacting with nitrogen from air and forming brittle nitrides at the high temperatures necessary to work the metal parts.

 Isotopes

 Naturally occurring chromium is composed of four stable isotopes; 50Cr, 52Cr, 53Cr and 54Cr, with 52Cr being the most abundant (83.789% natural abundance).
-50Cr is observationally stable, as it is theoretically capable of decaying to 50Ti via double electron capture with a half-life of no less than 1.3 years.
-Twenty-five radioisotopes have been characterized, ranging from 42Cr to 70Cr; the most stable radioisotope is 51Cr with a half-life of 27.7 days.
-All of the remaining radioactive isotopes have half-lives that are less than 24 hours and the majority less than 1 minute.
+Twenty-five radioisotopes have been characterized, ranging from 42Cr to 70Cr; the most stable radioisotope is 51Cr with a half-life of 27.70 days.
+All of the remaining radioactive isotopes have half-lives that are less than a day and the majority less than a minute.
 Chromium also has two metastable nuclear isomers.

+The primary decay mode before the most abundant stable isotope, 52Cr, is electron capture and the primary mode after is beta decay.

-53Cr is the radiogenic decay product of 53Mn (half-life 3.74 million years).
-Chromium isotopes are typically collocated (and compounded) with manganese isotopes.
-This circumstance is useful in isotope geology.
+53Cr is the radiogenic decay product of 53Mn (half-life 3.7 million years).
+Chromium and manganese are found together sufficiently for measurement of both to find application in isotope geology.
 Manganese-chromium isotope ratios reinforce the evidence from 26Al and 107Pd concerning the early history of the Solar System.
-Variations in 53Cr/52Cr and Mn/Cr ratios from several meteorites indicate an initial 53Mn/55Mn ratio that suggests Mn-Cr isotopic composition must result from in-situ decay of 53Mn in differentiated planetary bodies.
+Variations in 53Cr/52Cr and Mn/Cr ratios from several meteorites indicate a non-zero initial 53Mn/55Mn ratio that suggests Cr isotopic composition variations must result from in-situ decay of 53Mn in differentiated planetary bodies.
 Hence 53Cr provides additional evidence for nucleosynthetic processes immediately before coalescence of the Solar System.

-The isotopes of chromium range in atomic mass from 43 u (43Cr) to 67 u (67Cr).
-The primary decay mode before the most abundant stable isotope, 52Cr, is electron capture and the primary mode after is beta decay.
-53Cr has been posited as a proxy for atmospheric oxygen concentration.
+The ratio 53Cr/52Cr has also been posited as a proxy for atmospheric oxygen concentration.